sdcondon/SCFirstOrderLogic/README.md

 [![NuGet version (SCFirstOrderLogic)](https://img.shields.io/nuget/v/SCFirstOrderLogic.svg?style=flat-square)](https://www.nuget.org/packages/SCFirstOrderLogic/) [![NuGet downloads (SCFirstOrderLogic)](https://img.shields.io/nuget/dt/SCFirstOrderLogic.svg?style=flat-square)](https://www.nuget.org/packages/SCFirstOrderLogic/)

+This repository contains the source code for the SCFirstOrderLogic NuGet package.

+## Package Overview

 Basic but fully functional and documented [first-order logic](https://en.wikipedia.org/wiki/First-order_logic) implementations.
 Heavily influenced by ["Artificial Intelligence: A Modern Approach" (Russell & Norvig)](https://www.google.com/search?q=isbn+978-1292153964).
 Intended first and foremost to assist with learning and experimentation, but does include extension points (and async support) so that it is at least conceivable that it could be (extended to be) useful in a production scenario.